brenzy/gpx-smoother-vue/README.md

 ## ToDo List

 This is a work in progress...
-- [ ] find a better algorithm to get rid of spikes in the slope (try Kalman smoothing algorithm)
 - [ ] input validation
-- [ ] browser compatibility
+- [ ] browser compatibility check
 - [ ] map the route
 - [ ] accept more than one file type (fit, tcx, kml)
 - [ ] try some different UI alternatives for less scrolling
+- [ ] add latitude and longitude to the tooltips to help those who want to edit the file themselves

 ## Project setup
 ```